 This exhibition from the National Library of Medicine looks at the African American men and women who served as surgeons and nurses, providing medical care to soldiers and civilians, during the American Civil War.
 Through historical images and period documents, the exhibit brings a voice to those that have remained silent for nearly 150 years.

-The Binding Wounds exhibit is on display at Eastern Michigan University's Halle Library.
-Admission is free to the public.
+The Binding Wounds exhibit was on display at Eastern Michigan University's Halle Library.

 May 14 - June 23, 2012